endurantgames/cosmiclegends/src/classes/psychic.md

 other telepathically.

-If everyone in a Power Combo is part of your Mind Link, the hero making the roll adds an extra die to the roll.
+If everyone in a Power Combo is part of your Mind Link, the hero making the roll adds 2 extra dice to the roll.

 ## Power Words